IT governance - an introduction

 The challenge for many organisations is to establish a coordinated, integrated framework that draws on all three of these IT governance frameworks.

-We have a selection of free resources that provide more information about the frameworks and the subdomains of IT governance.
-We also have a wide range of products and services, including books, toolkits and training courses, that can support your organisation’s compliance with these frameworks.
+We have a wide range of products and services, including books, toolkits and training courses, that can support your organisation’s compliance with these frameworks.

 Speak to an expert